FETA: A Benchmark for Few-Sample Task Transfer in Open-Domain Dialogue: Limitations

 Another concern of a large-scale benchmark is that of accessibility.
 A benchmark requiring too many resources will limit those who can reasonably compete.
 For this reason and others, in addition to our large-scale benchmark we also include a smaller multi-source setting which requires only 4 experiments to be run for a single model and algorithm, rather than 132 in the single-source setting.
 We believe this smaller setting will maintain the ability to extract high-quality insights on task transfer, yet allow for increased community access and reduce the carbon footprint of this benchmark.

-Our work does have limitations.
 While we do control for domain adaptation in our experiments on task transfer, there are some aspects that we cannot control.
 For example, each model has done language model pre-training with a different corpus.
 BERT was trained on English Wikipedia and BookCorpus \cite{Zhu_2015_ICCV}, GPT-2 was trained on a WebText \cite{radford2019language}, and T5 was trained on C4 \cite{raffel_t5}.
 This difference likely affects model performance on the dialogue tasks in \feta.

 Additionally, we cannot exhaustively test every language model, but still try to provide enough variety in order to draw broad conclusions on task transfer.
 For example, we don't run any experiments on language models pre-trained in the dialogue domain or language models larger than base-sized.
 We expect that both of these changes would improve raw performance on \feta.
 More importantly though, it is unclear whether either of these changes would lead to improved task-transfer performance (average and top-1 $\Delta$s) and we leave this exploration for future work.